HTMLElements/smart-bootstrap/README.md

 ## CSS

-Copy-paste the stylesheet <link> into your <head> before all other stylesheets to load our CSS.
+Copy-paste the stylesheet <link> into your <head> before all othernpm stylesheets to load our CSS.

 ```html
 <link rel="stylesheet" href="src/styles/smart.bootstrap.css">